streamaserver/streama/README.md

 - a mysql database called "streama" (default config uses username "root" and no password)
 - a folder under /data/streama that is owned by tomcat7 (this is where all the files will be stored)

+Once the application is runnning the default user has "admin" both as username and password.

 ## The Application